thomas-x-69/react-admin-dashboard/README.md

 ## Features

 * **Data visualization:** The dashboard includes a variety of data visualization components, such as charts, tables, and maps.
-* **User authentication:** The dashboard supports user authentication and authorization.
 * **Responsive design:** The dashboard is responsive and will look good on all devices.

 ## How to run the project